Barguna: Mughal period

-Historians found that, in the thirteenth century, there was no trace of plantation in the region.
-The entire region was then full of jungle and along the river-side in Sundarbans.
-However, at the early fourteenth century, people started settling here for cultivation.
-It was then a part of Bakla-Chandradwipkingdom.
-The inhabitants of the region faced repeatedly attacked from the Maghs and Portuguese pirates.
+Historians found that in the thirteenth century there was no trace of plantation in the region.
+The entire region was then full of jungle and along the riverside in Sundarbans.
+However, in the early fourteenth century, people started settling here for cultivation.
+It was then a part of Bakla-Chandradwip kingdom.
+The inhabitants of the region faced repeated attacks from the Maghs and Portuguese pirates.
 Umed Khan son of Shaista Khan saved the inhabitants from the Maghs repression and established the absolute authority of the emperor Aurangzeb.
 The emperor was pleased with him and awarded him to rule the state of Bakla-Chandradwip which Barguna was part of it.
 It is said that during the reign of Nawab Ali Vardi Khan, a group of Rakhine people settled permanently in Baliatoli near the present town, clearing the bushes and jungles and starting cultivation there.

 British period

 Barguna was a resumed Sundarbans estate almost entirely reclaimed from forest.
 It was resumed by an order of the Presidency Commissioner dated the 25 July 1856.
 It was claimed by the Nawab of Dacca as belonging to Aila-Fuljhuri, but was ultimately decreed to Government by the Privy Council in 1870.
 It was the key to the Sundarbans and was the healthiest of the Sundarbans estates.
 There was a Khas Mahal Tashil cutchari under the supervision of a Sub-Deputy Collector (Circle Officer).

 Barguna thana (police station) was established in 1904 and became the first administrative unit of the town.
 With the influx of population from the districts of Dhaka, Faridpur and Barisal a good market, a middle English school, a post office and a charitable dispensary were gradually established and trading firms opened up business.